 We've never heard of this happening under normal use on a vehicle that has been equipped with dust shields, but it may be a legitimate concern in a "severe-duty" situation.
-So if you are considering dust shields, buy ones that have vents.
+If you are considering dust shields, buy ones that have vents.
 The vents allow some airflow, but keep most of the dust away from the wheels.

 There are aerosol wheel cleaning products that are safe for aluminum wheels, and many claim to require little or no scrubbing.
 Just spray it on and rinse or wipe it off.
 It's as easy as that.

 To keep clean wheels clean, the buildup of brake dust can be reduced by applying a coating of wax or polymer-based protectant, or a spray-on wheel treatment.
 The coating will reduce the tendency of brake dust to stick to the wheels while enhancing the wheel's appearance.
 Share